 - A minimum of comfort

-- Custom, self jigging' chassis so no tooling, or jigs, are required during construction
+- Custom, self jigging' chassis (no tooling, or jigs, required for construction

 - Use easily available, manufacturers 'parts bin', components